 9. Ensure Configuration of Exchange-related Virtual Directories

 You must ensure the Exchange-related virtual directories configuration.
-Irrespective of the fact that Exchange 2013 Client Access server does not tackle client protocols processing, still certain settings need to be applied to the Client Access server.
-These settings are for certificates and virtual directory.
+Irrespective of the fact that Exchange 2013 or 2016 Client Access server does not tackle client protocols processing, still certain settings need to be applied to the Client Access server.
+These settings are for certificates and virtual directories.

-Generally, in Exchange, SSL is designed to create a secure communication between server and client.
-The reason being, clients use computers as well as smartphones inside an organization and computer outside an organization.
-Therefore, when we install Exchange 2013, client communication is auto-encrypted.
+Generally, in Exchange, SSL is designed to create secure communication between server and client.
+This is because the clients use computers as well as smartphones inside an organization and computers outside an organization.
+Therefore, when we install Exchange 2013 or 2016, client communication is auto-encrypted.

 11. Ensure Configuration of Edge Transport Server

-Another Send connector is to direct Edge Transport server Inbound Email to the Exchange 2010/2013 Mailbox server
+- Another Send connector is to direct Edge Transport server Inbound Email to the Exchange 2013 or 2016 mailbox server

 Before beginning the configuration process, you need to perform the following:

-Authoritative domains as well as email address policies for Exchange organization are configured
+- Authoritative domains and email address policies for Exchange organization need to be configured

 12. Ensure Configuration of Unified Messaging